Share this Article

-The buyout is by far the most common option, and if you play your cards right, you're likely to wind up with a million dollars or more, says Himmelstein.
-The landlord has likely sold the building to developers, who are beholden to lenders and whose contracts involve specific timetables, meaning that it's in everyone's best interest to avoid a long, drawn-out case that delays construction for several years.
+The buyout is by far the most common option, and if your landlord is undertaking a full demolition and you play your cards right, you're likely to wind up with millions of dollars, says Himmelstein.
+The landlord/developer is likely beholden to lenders whose contracts involve specific timetables, meaning that it's in everyone's best interest to avoid a long, drawn-out case that delays construction for several years.

 "What happens here is that they budget a certain amount of money for tenant buyouts into these projects, and approach the tenants for negotiations," says Himmelstein.
 "Tenants are almost always looking at seven figure settlements."
 Don't go to the landlord directly unless you've gotten a notice from the DHCR that requires action within a certain timeframe—in this case, you can request an extension while you seek out legal counsel.

 Tenants who are approached about buyouts should also be aware that landlords do not always reveal that they intend to demolish the building.

 “Some landlords approach tenants before filing the application for demolition, in the hopes of getting as many vacancies as possible, or even of clearing out the building,” Himmelstein says.
 “If they can get everyone out, then they don’t have to file with the DHCR at all.”

 In these situations, tenants may be under the impression that the landlord wants them out in order to renovate apartments.
 And if the tenants accept the buyout offer, it could also mean a much smaller payday than what they’d get from a demolition.